Arize-ai/client_python/src/arize/_generated/api_client/docs/APIKeysApi.md

 with arize._generated.api_client.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = arize._generated.api_client.APIKeysApi(api_client)
-    key_type = 'key_type_example' # str | Filter by API key type. - user - Key associated with a specific user. - service - Key associated with a bot user for service authentication.  (optional) status = arize._generated.api_client.ApiKeyStatus() # ApiKeyStatus | Filter by API key status. - active - Only return keys that are valid for use. - deleted - Only return keys that have been deleted.
+    key_type = 'user' # str | Filter by API key type. - user - Key associated with a specific user. - service - Key associated with a bot user for service authentication.  (optional) status = arize._generated.api_client.ApiKeyStatus() # ApiKeyStatus | Filter by API key status. - active - Only return keys that are valid for use. - deleted - Only return keys that have been deleted.
 When not specified, defaults to `active`.  (optional) limit = 50 # int | Maximum items to return (optional) (default to 50) cursor = 'cursor_example' # str | Opaque pagination cursor returned from a previous response (`pagination.next_cursor`).
 Treat it as an unreadable token; do not attempt to parse or construct it.  (optional)